embl-cba/imagej-courses/imagej-practical.md

 ## Activity: Intensity measurements with local background subtraction

+In biology, almost always there is some "background" intensity.
+It is very important to think about what kind of background it is and how to deal with it.
+Again, wrong decisions here can yield wrong biological conclusions.
+In this activity we will practice some of the most common issues.

 Let's first open the images:

 - Open all images in this folder "../dna-damage-synthetic-data/"